 An electrocardiogram may be done on an outpatient basis or as part of your hospital stay.
 In a private examination room, the technician will ask you to lie on a bed or table.
 Certain areas of your arms, legs and chest will be cleaned and, in some instances, shaved.
 This provides a clean, smooth surface for attaching the electrodes.

 Several electrodes are attached to the skin on each arm and leg and on your chest, sometimes along with a dab of electrode paste to aid in electrical conductivity.
 The electrodes, then, are hooked to the ECG machine.

 During the test, you will be asked to lie very still and breathe normally.
 Sometimes you may be asked to hold your breath.
 You should not talk during the test.

 Once the test is completed – usually after only 5 or 10 minutes – the electrodes are carefully removed, and any electrode paste is wiped off.

 Baylor Jack and Jane Hamilton Heart and Vascular Hospital is the first North Texas hospital dedicated solely to the care and treatment of patients with cardiovascular diseases and related conditions.
 As part of Baylor Scott & White Health, Baylor Hamilton Heart and Vascular Hospital strives to provide quality and safety in the delivery of patient care.
-To learn more about understanding or treating atrial fibrillation, or to schedule an appointment, call 214.820.0160, or click Find a Physician today.
+To learn more about understanding or treating congenital heart defects, or to schedule an appointment, call 1.800.4BAYLOR, or click Find a Physician today.